This post may contain affiliate links. Please read our disclosure policy.

-One of our favorite restaurants in a neighboring town (Chiara Bistro), makes their own homemade vanilla and fig infused bourbon.
-I order it whenever we go because there is nothing quite like it.
-It’s like sipping on an Old Fashioned without actually being an Old Fashioned.
-Give it an orange peel twist and bitters and you’ve got yourself a fig and vanilla Old Fashioned.
+One of our favorite local restaurants makes their own homemade vanilla and fig infused bourbon.
+It’s like sipping on a velvety bourbon cocktail with rich notes of sweet fig and vanilla.
+Give it an orange peel twist and bitters and you’ve got yourself a fig and vanilla infused Old Fashioned cocktail.

 This recipe is really simple.
 I used about a cup of dried Mission figs, cut into quarters, and two vanilla beans split down the middle (exposing the seeds and flavor).
 Take a whiff, it’s Heaven.
 Let everything steep in a sealed glass container with a fifth of your favorite bourbon for about two weeks for best results.
 You can add just about any spice or fruit under the moon to add your own flavors.